 The CMA Exam is comprised of two sections: Part 1 – Financial Reporting, Planning, Performance and Control, and Part 2 – Financial Decision Making.
 Each section contains 100 multiple-choice questions (MCQs) and two 30-minute essay questions.

 Candidates have four hours to complete each exam section, or eight hours for the entire CMA Exam.
 The parts of the CMA Exam can be taken in any order, but only one section can be taken at a time.
-Additionally, candidates must successfully pass both exam parts in three years and register to take an exam part within 12 months of entering the program.
+Additionally, candidates must successfully pass both exam parts in three years.

 What Are the Best Practices For The Exam Questions?